joinyearone/YearOne-prep-challenges/.github/CONTRIBUTING.md

     <a href="https://leetcode.com/problems/longest-common-prefix/" target="_blank">🎄Tree Algo Link!</a>
   author_name: 'Kristal' # (Optional) We shout out the contributor when the topic is posted, include your name if you'd like
   author_email: 'kristal@joinyearone.io' # (Optional) When we post in circle, we can change the author of the post by supplying
-  # a members email address, feel free to provide this or leave it out.
+  # a members email address

 ```